Carolina Journal

 Video

-Donna King, Carolina Journal editor-in-chief, discusses the latest Carolina Journal Poll numbers in North Carolina’s races for president and governor.
-King offered these comments during the April 12, 2024, edition of PBS North Carolina’s “State Lines.”
+Donna King, Carolina Journal editor-in-chief, discusses the potential impact of a smaller North Carolina state budget surplus than officials had projected.
+King offered these comments during the May 10, 2024, edition of PBS North Carolina’s “State Lines.”

 Donna King